June 26, 2022, 5:01 pm

 Salamanca Natural Park

 Located on the Caribbean Coast of Colombia between the city of Barranquilla (the capital of the department of Atlántico) and the municipality of Ciénaga, located in the department of Magdalena.
 Salamanca Natural Park is a group of small islands composed of immense mangrove forests, beautiful beaches, and diverse swamps.

 While you can observe parts of the park from the road, you can also take a closer look at the majestic flora and fauna within the park by making a stop there.
 The easiest way to reach the official entrance of Salamanca Natural Park is to catch a taxi from Barranquilla's airport to Los Cocos, the administrative center of the park.
 From there, you can coordinate activities such as tours of the beaches, bird watching, and even canoe trips through the mangrove forests.
 Some especially unique animals you may see during your time in Parque Natural Salamanca include the crab-eating raccoon, manatees, anteaters, the sapphire-bellied hummingbird, the brown caiman, the American alligator, and the hawks billed sea turtle, among others.

 As this park is located between Barranquilla and Santa Marta, it could be an easy day trip from either place, even though it may be easier to reach from Barranquilla.

 If you can't wait to start exploring Colombia’s natural treasures, have a look at our Colombia's Nature and Wildlife Expedition.
-If you book your 2021 trip now, you get 20% off!

 Share with your traveller friends!